Space-Eternity-3/Space-Eternity-3/README.md

 ## Download the game
 Download SE3 from a dedicated website: [se3.page](se3.page)
-And seriously, read "How to play" tutorial.
+And please, read "How to play" tutorial.
 No one does it and then they regret this.